UPDATE August 2021 modern, self contained 40 sm flat for our guests/helpers

 This 40 square meter UNIT is fully independent and is equipped for comfort: the kitchen is modern with an electric cooktop and microwave oven and a fridge.
 Freezer space is available to share.

 A bedroom within the unit has two new, very comfortable king single beds.
 Hot shower.
 Bathroom.
 Easy car parking alongside the door of the UNIT.

 Note ... this unit is very clean, very tidy and very neat (like Noelle)

 Please help Graham prune and chip trees and tidy up.
 Plus odd jobs about the property as Graham broke his back and can only work from his quad bike or electric farm vehicle.
 Help with a small, rich vegetable garden.
 Noelle might like some help with housekeeping (eg clean windows with a window vacuum) and also with small gardening tasks in her gardens near the house.

-We ask for no more than about three hours a day in winter when the days are short, four hours per day September - June.
+We ask for no more than about three hours a day in winter when the days are short, four hours per day October - June.
 Five days per week.
-(For all of 2021 we have changed that to 3 hours per day (not four) but read the next line . . . )

 Ask to stay EXTRA DAYS FREE, we will enjoy seeing you enjoy your visit.